40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image source: wikipedia

-Mark Rothko’s painting Orange, Red, Yellow is one of the most famous abstract art examples of all time.
+Mark Rotho’s painting Orange, Red, Yellow is one of the most famous abstract art examples of all time.

 His fascination with the color red is seen all throughout this painting.

-Because of the contrast between the red at the borders and the orange rectangles in the center, it gives an elevated experience to the viewer.
+Because of the contrast between the red at the borders and the orange rectangles in the center, it gives the viewer an elevated experience.

 After gazing at this painting for a long time, it is said to clean your peripheral vision.